indrasaputra/steelix/README.md

 # Steelix

-Steelix is an HTTP client reinforcement.
+Steelix is an HTTP client reinforcement using resiliency strategy.

 ## Description

 Steelix wraps native golang HTTP client with some resiliency strategies.
+There are two resiliency strategies available, retry and circuit breaker.